Time-Uniform Self-Normalized Concentration for Vector-Valued Processes

 In this appendix, we provide proofs for all results related to applications of Theorem~\ref{thm:vector}.
-We start by proving the regression-based results from Section~\ref{sec:regression}, and then move on to proving our empirical Bernstein bound, as discussed in Section~\ref{sec:emp_bern}.
+We start by proving the regression-based results from Subsection~\ref{subsec:reg}, and then move on to proving our empirical Bernstein bound, as discussed in Subsection~\ref{subsec:emp_bern}.
 We begin by providing practically-relevant examples of when the residual process $S_t = \sum_{s = 1}^t \epsilon_s X_s$ defined in Model~\ref{model:auto} is sub-$\psi$ with variance proxy $V_t = \sum_{s = 1}^t X_s X_s^\top$.

 \begin{prop} Suppose $(X_t)_{t \geq 1}$, $(\epsilon_t)_{t \geq 1}$, and $(\calF_t)_{t \geq 0}$ are as outlined in Model~\ref{model:lin_reg}.
 Let us define the residual process $(S_t)_{t \geq 0}$ by $S_t := \sum_{s = 1}^t \epsilon_s X_s$ and the covariance process $(V_t)_{t \geq 0}$ by $V_t := \sum_{s = 1}^t X_s X_s^\top$.
 Then, $(S_t)_{t \geq 0}$ is sub-$\psi$ with variance proxy $(V_t)_{t \geq 0}$ if either of the following conditions is satisfied. \begin{enumerate} \item $(\epsilon_t)_{t \geq 1}$ satisfies $\log\E_{t - 1}\exp\left\{\lambda \epsilon_t\right\} \leq \psi_N(\lambda)$ for all $t \geq 1$ and $\lambda \geq 0$. \item $\|X_t\| \leq 1$ almost surely for all $t \geq 1$ and $(\epsilon_t)_{t \geq 1}$ satisfies $\log\E_{t - 1}\exp\left\{\lambda \epsilon_t\right\} \leq \psi(\lambda)$ for all $t \geq 1$ and $\lambda \in [0, \lambda_{\max})$, where $\psi : [0, \lambda_{\max}) \rightarrow \R_{\geq 0}$ is some super-Gaussian CGF-like function. \end{enumerate}